cohure/CHR2024-website/content/cfp.md

 **Short Papers**: up to **3000** words (ca. 6 pages, references, abstract and tables/illustrations excluded).
 Short papers report on focused contributions, and may present work in progress.
 Short papers are presented either as short oral presentations or posters.
+We welcome the use of appendices or other supplementary information.

 **Lightning Talks**: Submit an abstract of up to 750 words (excluding references, tables and illustrations) to give a 5 minute presentation